Irrational l2-invariants arising from the lamplighter group

-So far $\cc C(G)$ has been computed only in cases where $\cc C(G)$ is a subset of $\Q$.
-In fact, what has become to be known as the \textit{Atiyah conjecture for torsion-free groups} says that $\cc C(G)=\N$ for any torsion-free group, and till the article \cite{Dicks_Schick} of Dicks and Schick it was widely conjectured that $\cc C(G) \subset \Q$ for every group $G$.
-However, Dicks and Schick gave an example of an operator $\theta\in \Q((\Zmod{2}\wr\Z)^2)$ together with an heuristic argument showing why $\dim_{vN} \ker \theta$ is probably irrational.
-Their work was motivated by the article \cite{Grigorchuk_Zuk2001} of Grigorchuk and Żuk.
+So far $\cc C(\Ga)$ has been computed only in cases where $\cc C(\Ga)$ turns out to be a subset of $\Q$.
+In fact, the statement known as the \textit{Atiyah conjecture for torsion-free groups} says that $\cc C(\Ga)=\N$ for any torsion-free group, and before \cite{Dicks_Schick} it was widely conjectured that $\cc C(\Ga) \subset \Q$ for every group $\Ga$.
+However, \cite{Dicks_Schick} gives an example of a group ring element $T$ together with an heuristic argument showing why the von Neumann dimension of $\ker T$ is probably irrational.
+That example is based on \cite{Grigorchuk_Zuk2001}, where a weaker form of the Atiyah conjecture was disproved.

-Only recently Austin has been able to obtain a definite result by proving in \cite{arxiv:austin-2009} that $\cc C(\text{Finitely generated groups})$ is uncountable.
-This work has been a motivation for much of the following efforts, by showing that computation of $\dim_{vN}$ can be sometimes done by analyzing certain dynamical systems and using Pontryagin duality.